mzlnk/javalin-xt/README.md

 Designed to be as lightweight as possible.
 It does not introduce any additional dependencies to your project.
 Just the most basic and useful features that can enhance working with Javalin.

 #### ▶ No reflection

 No use of reflection in its features.
 Everything is done at compile time.

-#### ▶ Enforced framework separation
+#### ▶ Not over-engineered

-By default enforces separation between business logic and framework code.
+No heavy use of proxies, annotations, or other complex mechanisms under the hood.
+Everything is kept simple in order to make any potential debugging or troubleshooting easier.

 #### ▶ Invisible

 Can be considered as an extension to Javalin.
-Using it, you can still use Javalin as you would normally do, but with the added benefit of dependency injection context accessible via Javalin  `app`.
+Using it, you can still use Javalin as you would normally do, but with the added benefit of javalin-xt features accessible via Javalin  `app`.

 #### ▶ Dedicated to Javalin